learn-co-students/pfwtfp-hash-drills-london-web-062419-repeat/README.md

 }
 ```

-#### Building New Hashes
+## Building New `Hash`es

 Since these recipes will require some attention to detail, we're going to write
-methods that will build 3 hashes to represent 3 separate shopping lists for
+methods that will build 3 `Hash`es to represent 3 separate shopping lists for
 guests with dietary restrictions.

 - `shopping_list` - To have a point of reference for each new list, create a